Transforming how scientists apply for licences in the UK - Alpha and beta phases

 These problems were reflected in a failed government service assessment, with just 3 out of 18 original Service Standard points being met.

-The contract with the legacy supplier was due to expire in August 2019.
-Our brief was to replace it with a compliant service with minimal impact to the regulator’s operations.
+The regulator's contract with their legacy supplier was due to expire in August 2019.
+Our brief was to replace the existing system with a compliant service, with minimal impact to the regulator’s operations.

 We started by identifying the highest priority user needs.
 We then carried out rapid development cycles as we researched, designed and tested different features of the new service.
-In total we held 222 research sessions over 2 years and iterated our designs 2 to 3 times on average.
+In total we held 222 research sessions over 2 years, iterating our designs continually based on findings from these sessions.

-• digitised and improved the application process, removing the need for manual data entry
+• removed the need for manual data entry in the application process

 • digitised and improved licences, making them easily visible to authorised users